dex157/remove-me/001-combineReducer.md

-rom lesson we already have implementation of function which is `createStore`.
+From lesson we already have implementation of function which is `createStore`.
 Codesandbox can be forked.

 The task is to implement `combineReducer` function which should match to `https://redux.js.org/api/combinereducers`.